What’s the difference between been to and gone to?

 I’ve been in California three times.

-- I was there three times in the past but I’m not there at the moment of speaking
+- I went there three times in the past but I’m not there at the moment of speaking

 - I’ve been in California for 6 months.